jhmuller/jhmuller.github.io/README.md

 I wanted to get started with some of the Hugging face APIs AND I was curious about text generation so I devised an experiment.
 In particular, I was curious what would get generated if the
-seed were for example
-* famous book beginnings,
-* movie quotes
-* jokes, and other oddball starter strings.
+seed were for example: famous book beginnings, movie quotes, jokes, and other oddball starter strings.
 So I created a Jupyter notebook to try it out.
 To see the code, open the notebook ***text_gen.ipynb***
  from the repo https://github.com/jhmuller/text_gen